-Review each component of questionnaire as PART OF your product assessment.
-Some features are suggested for future considerations and do not, to our knowledge, exist yet in the market.
-This culmination of features will provide insight into the developmentally supportive features for this product category.
+As part of the NICU product assessment, review EACH section within the tool and consider the impact the product has on the infant.
+You will notice that some features are for future considerations and do not, to our knowledge, exist yet in the market.
+Upon completion, you will gain tremendous insight into the developmentally supportive features each product has within this category.

-NEUROBEHAVIORAL:
+NEUROBEHAVIORAL

-Secure positioning promotes improved rest and neurobehavioral organization and an infant will be more calm and easier to care for.
-A stable motor system and appropriate and continuous adaptations for sensory development support neurobehavioral organization.
-Therefore, neurobehavioral questions are represented within the sections below including:
+Secure positioning promotes improved rest and neurobehavioral organization resulting in a calmer infant who is easier to care for.
+A stable motor system with appropriate and continuous adaptations to sensory stimuli will foster optimal development and neurobehavioral organization.
+Therefore, neurobehavioral questions are represented within the following five categories:

 - Sensory

 - Neuromotor

 - Musculoskeletal

 - Sleep

-- Accesibility/Ease of Use
+- Accessibility/Ease of Use

-SENSORY:
+SENSORY

-Tactile
+Tactile:

 Sensory system development in the preterm infant is a critical period of development.
 The infant's tactile system is the first to develop and receptors are found in the skin as early as 8 weeks gestational age.
 The tactile system includes touch, temperature, pressure, proprioception and pain.
-The infant in the NICU experiences an overload of noxious stimuli to the skin such as unpleasant touch or procedural touch (IV's, tubes).
-A concentration of sensory receptors are found in and around the nose, mouth, palms and soles of the feet.
+The infant in the NICU experiences an overload of noxious stimuli to the skin, such as unpleasant touch or procedural touch (IV's, tubes).
+A concentration of sensory receptors are found in and around the nose, mouth, palms, and soles of the feet.

-The skin and human and procedural touch play vital roles in neurodevelopmental positioning.
+The skin, along with the type of touch (human, nurturing and/or procedural), play vital roles in neurodevelopmental positioning.